Corporate / Private Equity / Closely Held Business

-Kurzon most recently has advised entrepreneurs beginning and growing businesses, landlords and retail establishments with their commercial leases in NYC and a variety of other matters seeking avoidance or resolution of disputes.
+Kurzon most recently has advised entrepreneurs beginning and growing businesses, landlords and retail establishments with their commercial leases in NYC and a variety of other business matters seeking avoidance or resolution of disputes.
 Jeff was rated as a 2013 "Rising Star" by Super Lawyers for closely held businesses.

 McGill University, Faculty of Law (Distinction), Montreal, Canada, 2003

 Certificate in International Trade Law, ILO/University of Torino, Italy, 2003